 - Ph.D.
 Electrical Engineering, Princeton University 2011

 - M.S.
-Electrical Engineering, Tsinghua University, Beijing, China 2006
+Institute of Microelectronics, Tsinghua University, Beijing, China 2006

 - B.E.
-Electrical Engineering, Tsinghua University, Beijing, China 2003
+Electronic Engineering, Tsinghua University, Beijing, China 2003

 The Wang group aims to bridge the nanoscience and biotechnology in research.